Former POW and Man City keeper Bert Trautmann dies

-City had taken a 3-1 lead against Birmingham and with 17 minutes to go Trautmann dived at the feet of the onrushing forward Peter Murphy.
+City had taken a 3-1 lead against Birmingham in the final and with 17 minutes to go Trautmann dived at the feet of the onrushing forward Peter Murphy.
 The Birmingham player's knee collided with the City goalkeeper's neck and Trautmann was knocked out.

-It was only three days later that an X-ray revealed a broken neck.
+It was only days later that an X-ray revealed a broken neck.

-Trautmann was named the Football Writers' Player of the Year eight days before the final, the first foreign player to earn the honor.
+Trautmann was named the Football Writers' Player of the Year eight days before the final.

 Avs rally in 3rd period, beat Wild in overtime